 For apartments outside of the Gothenburg region, contact your municipality to find out how to sign up for your local housing queue.
 In addition, their websites sometimes have information about local apartments for rent.

 Sublets and lodgings all across West Sweden can also be found on the popular and cost-free site Blocket (in Swedish).
-Other alternatives include the sites bostaddirekt.se, residensportalen and bostadsdeal.se, as well as Swedish language sites blocket.se, hyralya.se, findroommate.se, qasa.se, hyrabostad.se and andrahand.se.
-Note, a few of the housing sites charge some form of subscription or membership fee.
+Other alternatives include the sites bostaddirekt.se, residensportalen, qasa.se and findroommate.se (in English), as well as the following sites in Swedish hyrabostad.se, andrahand.se, bostadsdeal.se, and hyralya.se.
+Note, many of the housing sites charge some form of subscription or membership fee.
 Make sure you read closely the terms and conditions to avoid any unwanted additional charges.

 There are also Facebook groups where accommodation is sometimes advertised.
 An example in English is Find accommodation in Goteborg!.

 Landlords often receive many applications, so you should try and respond to listings quickly.
 And when doing so, make sure to introduce yourself properly and to try and show why you would be a suitable tenant.

 Uthyres = rentals

 2 rum och kök = 2 room apartment (1 bedroom) and a kitchen

 If you have a company and are looking for accommodation for your employees, relocation companies may be able to help.
 Some of the region’s major relocation firms include Cito Moveo, Key Relocation, Human Entrance, Nordic Relocation Group and Alfa Quality Moving & Relocation.

 For immediate accommodation options, such as hotels and hostels, visit the official tourist guides for Gothenburg and West Sweden.
 Another option is Airbnb, where you can rent a place or room from a local host.